 Did you know you can now add a soundtrack to your Instagram Stories?
 There are more than 500 million users on Instagram Stories every day, and in 2018, Instagram announced that the ‘Music Sticker’ can work for videos and photos.
 Stories and social media are fantastic ways for artists to share updates with fans from promoting a new music video to a gig night to a look at life backstage!
 They give your followers an authentic view of your musical journey.
-In this article, we will look at how you can use music in your Instagram Stories with music streaming services such as Spotify, SoundCloud and Shazam, as well as how to market and promote your music on Instagram.
+In this article, we will look at how you can use music in your Instagram Stories with music streaming services such as Spotify, SoundCloud and Shazam, as well as how to marketing music and promotion on Instagram.

 Instagram Stories are one of the key platforms on Instagram both for personal and marketing usage.
 Users can upload up to 15 seconds worth of video in stories, and the right 15 seconds part of your song can effectively engage your fans.

 Instagram Stories are really easy to use.
 If you want to make it entertaining, you’ll need to put some thought into it.
 Luckily, Instagram has a number of options to help create stories which are fun.
 You might have amazing photos or videos, with some great filters, but what is your story missing?
 Music!
 Instagram has a selection of tunes from its own library as well as music streaming services, such as Spotify, SoundCloud, and Shazam.

 Here’s what you need to know about adding music to Instagram.

 Get ready to start adding soundtracks to your next Instagram Story.